 The Acer Predator XB3 is definitely one of the best G-Sync monitors, especially for 4K PC gaming.
 This monitor has a 27-inch 16:9 IPS display with a 3,840 x 2,160 resolution.
 The refresh rate normally is 60Hz with its HDMI port.
 However, if you use its DisplayPort option, you can boost that refresh rate up to 144Hz.

 You can go up to 1,000 nits of brightness with this monitor, and there’s also a 576-zone LED backlight.
 You can also expect HDR 10 support.
-For $1,299, this Acer monitor is not exactly cheap, it’s certainly priced reasonably when you consider the features you get.
+This Acer monitor is not exactly cheap, but it’s certainly priced reasonably when you consider the features you get.

 2. Asus ROG Swift PG279Q